 No one wants to fail (most normal people at least), we want to be WINNERS!
 Sometimes, however failing can be a good thing.
 An unexpected failure may be an equally important source of an innovative opportunity, at least it was for Ford.
 In 1959 Ford introduced the Edsel to the market, a carefully designed car that would help Ford complete its product line, making it competitive with General Motors.
 Despite all the careful planning, market research, and design Ford put into the Edsel it completely bombed, sales were far below expectation.
 When analyzing the situation, Ford realized it had been segmenting its customers all wrong.
 Instead of segmenting them by income group, they should be segmented by their “lifestyle”.
 The new segmentation strategy resulted in a restructuring of how Ford produced cars.
 Seeing a need to appeal to the “Sports Guy” it soon designed and manufactured the Ford Mustang in 1962 and the rest is history!
 Have you ever turned an unexpected failure into an innovative opportunity?
 This story covers one source of innovation, “unexpected occurrences”.
 For more information on this topic check out the full article here: The Discipline of Innovation by Peter Drucker.

 “The quality of an organization’s human resources is perhaps the leading indicator of its growth and sustainability.
 The attainment of a workplace with high-caliber employees starts with the selection of the right people for the right jobs.”
-Talent management is a business strategy that is reflective of an organization’s commitment to attract and retain the best talent throughout all levels of the organization.
-The potential impact on an organization can be huge when quality talent is aligned vs. misaligned with organizational need.
-A bad hire can cost a company as much as 5x’s that employee’s annual salary, depending on the type of job.
+Have you thought of talent management as a business strategy?
+It reflects your company’s commitment to attract and retain the best talent throughout all levels of the organization.
+Aligning (or misaligning) talent with organizational needs has a huge potential impact.
+Consider the following stats: A bad hire can cost a company as much as 5 times that employee’s annual salary, depending on the type of job.
 “Zappos CEO, Tony Hsieh once estimated that his own bad hires have cost the company well over $100 million."
-Organizations with a high level of engagement report 21% higher profitability and 20% higher productivity (sales).
+Organizations with a high level of engagement report 21% higher profitability and 20% higher productivity.
 A highly engaged employee has 40% fewer defects, 70% fewer safety incidents, 28% less waste, 41% less absenteeism, and 24% lower turnover in high-turnover organizations (Gallup).
-Gallup estimates 70 percent of employees are disengaged.
-A disengaged employee can cost an organization approximately $3.4K for every $10K in annual salary.3 Organizations with a culture of training and development show 13% stronger business results
+Gallup estimates 70% of employees are disengaged.
+A disengaged employee can cost an organization approximately $3.4K for every $10K in annual salary.
+Organizations with a culture of training and development show 13% stronger business results (ADP presentation,

 On October 24th MAGNET teamed up with Brouse McDowell to host the first Manufacturing Executive Session at Brouse’s offices in Akron.
 The speaker for this session was Joe Kanfer, CEO of GOJO Industries, who delivered an amazing presentation on how GOJO successfully innovates.
 Joe laid out his 5 key ingredients for successful innovation: Drive out Fear Innovative companies develop a culture of confidence not fear.
 They reduce negative repercussions that come along with employees presenting new ideas and/or offering ways to improve things.
 Joe’s statement was “don’t get stuck in the middle”, don’t let fear paralyze you.
 In order to successfully innovate, get out from behind the computer, go visit your customers, stop making assumptions and start asking them the questions directly.
 Conduct Customer Research Innovation comes from understanding the work processes of your customers, knowing how they operate (ethnography), and delivering value by solving their problems.
 While you are “driving out fear” study the environment of your customers, investigate how your products are used, and look for other opportunities.
 Other opportunities will present themselves if you analyze your products before use or shortly after use.
 Watch Future Technology Trends Innovation doesn’t happen in a bubble.
 Technology is evolving fast,